TaranShetty/Telecom-Payment-System/Telecom_AI_payment system/README.md

-# Telecom AI Payment System
+# Telecom Payment System

 ## Overview
-The **Telecom AI Payment System** is a web-based enterprise application developed to streamline telecom payment management and tracking.
+The **Telecom Payment System** is a web-based enterprise application developed to streamline telecom payment management and tracking.
 The system provides a centralized platform for submitting, monitoring, and analyzing telecom payment requests along with vendor and service-wise records.
 It also includes an AI-assisted chatbot to support users with navigation and operational queries.

 This project focuses on automation, data consistency, and usability, making it suitable for internal organizational use and academic evaluation.